The Best of the Arctic

 Group Size: Max.
 6

-Prices are shown in CA$, and are starting from prices, per person based on two people sharing a twin room and one person in a single room.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room or one person in a single room.
 Hotel accommodation in Naujaat (Repulse Bay), as in most of the Arctic, is sold “by-the-bed” and travellers may be placed in shared accommodation if the hotel is at capacity.

 Board Calm Air for your flight to Churchill and watch as the city and towns of southern Manitoba give way to forests, scrub land and finally taiga landscapes.
 On arrival to Churchill you are welcomed to the north, met at the airport and transferred to your accommodation in the town centre.
 Settle in to your room, then head out to explore the town, have some lunch and poke around all the quirky, little shops along the main street, Kelsey Boulevard.